B-T-D/datespot-suggester/README.md

   Solution TBD.

   The date location suggestor requires lots of computationally intensive text processing.
 I expect that even when decently optimized, the system will be far too slow if it only begins computing suggestions the moment the users request one.
 To solve this, I plan to compute best-guess suggestions at some appropriate intervals between the moment two users match with each other and the moment they actually request a date location suggestion, and then cache that suggestions heap.

+### Making NLTK data portable
+  NLTK [provides many collections of data](https://www.nltk.org/data.html) that aren't installed by default.
+VADER Sentiment relies on one of these for its tokenizers.
+When I configured this repostiory's TravisCI, making the NLTK data consistently available in the Travis virtual machine's environment turned out to be quite challenging.
+I realized this same issue would come up when the API is deployed--the cloud server instance's VM will also need the NLTK data.
+To make TravisCI work, I first tried scripting the VM to download the data programatically, using the [NLTK downloader's command line interface](https://www.nltk.org/data.html#command-line-installation).
+But the downloader had its own dependencies, and getting the downloader to run on the Travis VM seemed to require too many hacky workarounds.
+So I concluded that the best quick solution was to put the needed NLTK data (i.e., only the tokenizers) in the main repository, and use a single shell command to make the VM copy the data to a directory matching one of the paths where NLTK looks for the data.

+## Roadmap for further work
+This remains very much a work in progress.
+The ultimate end state would be a fully featured, production-grade, deployed mobile app using this API as its backend.
+I will see how far toward that I can get within the limits of a non-commercial portfolio project.

+### Currently working on
+- [ ] Stable server able to be deployed via Heroku or AWS EC2
+- [ ] SQL.
+Replace ad hoc JSON-based system with Postgres database server
+- [ ] Allow users to "swipe" on restaurant suggestions in the same way as they swipe on match candidates
+- [ ] Dynamically pre-compute suggestions at intelligently chosen intervals, to reduce latency at the time users request suggestions
+- [ ] Expand lexicons of dining-preference keywords
+- [ ] Detect menu-item and cuisine-genre keywords in reviews

+### Planned / proposed
+- [ ] Secondary, ordered suggestions--if users went to a restaurant and want to continue the date, suggest them a nearby bar
+- [ ] Implement mock chat WebSocket server
+- [ ] Create chat bots to generate simulated chat data
+- [ ] Resy integration.
+Support users booking via Resy; experiment with filtering suggestions by reservation availability.
+- [ ] Dynamically combine Yelp and Google API response data

+### Implemented
+- [X] Score all businesses on "baseline dateworthiness" to provide better suggestions even without personalized preferences data
+- [X] Rank suggestions for a given user-pair by considering both users' known preferences
+- [X] Filter for reviews that explicitly comment on a business's suitability as a date location, and update date location scoring based on whether the comment is negative or positive
+- [X] Detect keywords in user chat messages that are relevant to dining preferences, and update the stored user preferences data accordingly
+- [X] Begin search for date locations at a user pair's geographic midpoint
+- [X] Consider information about businesses that would be obvious to a human reader based on the name
+- [X] HTTP endpoints that return JSON for consumption by a front end client